micclly/micclly.github.io/_posts/2014-02-26-en-symlink-tool-to-terminal-data-path.md

 Both MetaTrader 4 (build 600 and later) and 5 stores application data (including experts, indicators and scripts) to ``%APPDATA%\MetaQuotes\Terminal\<UNIQUEID>``.

-It is so painful to open the directory if using multiple terminals.
+It is so painful to open the data folder if using multiple terminals.

-This script creates symbolic links to all terminal data paths into current directory.
+This script creates symbolic links to all data folders into current directory.
-Symbolic link name is determined from origin.txt in terminal data path.
+Symbolic link name is determined from origin.txt in data folders.

 ### Example

 - MT4 Installation Directory
     - C:\Program Files\MetaTrader4
-- Terminal Data Path
+- Data Folder
     - C:\Users\someone\AppData\Roaming\MetaQuotes\Terminal\AAAAABBBBBCCCCC
 - Symbolic Link
     - Name: MetaTrader4